aniaenkhbold/robot_control/README.md

 Technologies used: Arduino genuino board, Arduino IDE,

-The purpose of this project is to build and pre-program a robot to meet specified criteria.
+The purpose of this project is to build and pre-program a robot to meet specified criteria using C in the Arduino IDE.